 One idiotic scammer went to the trouble of generating a fake cheque to good old Herpes.

 Another African idiot was conned into Photoshopping an ATM card for good old Herpes Cockrash.

 I changed my email name to Herpes Simplex.
 I thought that surely none of these scammers would be so dumb as to believe that somebody went through their lives carrying the exact name of a genital disease.
 But yes folks, there are dumb scammers out there, as this response proves.

-Or this one in Pidgin African.
+Or this one in African Pidgin English (APE).
 This idiot attached a very badly made graphic of an ID card.

 When people receive scam emails, they should bait these bastards, lead them on, make them waste their time and have fun at their expense.
 It is easy enough to delete those scam emails, but that does not achieve anything.
 The idea is to make those scammers run around and get them really angry.